 The KPMG Shared Services and Outsourcing Advisory (SSOA) practice publishes a quarterly analysis on IT-BPO outsourcing contracts signed across industries and geographies, with a total contract value (TCV) of USD5 million and above per deal.

-July to September 2016
+January to December 2016

-- In 3Q16, 135 ITO contracts worth USD8.2 billion and 11 BPO contracts worth USD876 million were signed, worldwide
+- In 2016, 951 ITO contracts worth USD102.4 billion and 81 BPO contracts worth USD8.7 billion were signed, worldwide

-contributing to 30 percent and 25 percent in terms of value of outsourcing deals signed in 3Q16.
-Defense sector was the next big contributor in terms of deal value
+- Government and Defense sectors were the top consumers of IT-BPO services contributing to 55 percent and 13 percent in terms of value of outsourcing deals signed in 2016.
+Telecom sector was the next big contributor in terms of deal value